se-for-sci/se-for-sci.github.io/content/week5/typing.md

 It's great to be able to pick up Python and not have to worry about types.
-You don't have to learn how to write types, you might even find it easier to focus on what matters without all the extra characters that adding types would bring.
-But as your program size grows, you'll quickly find it is much _harder_ to read code without types, and you'll start wishing a compiler would give you errors immediately instead of having your code crash half an hour into a job because you forgot to handle a variable being None.
+You don't have to learn how to write types, you might even find it easier to focus on writing new code without all the extra characters needed to add types.
+But as your program grows, you'll quickly find it is much _harder_ to read code without types, and you'll start wishing a compiler would give you errors immediately instead of having your code crash half an hour into a job because you forgot to handle a variable being None.

 Over the last few years, Python has been gaining an _optional_ type system.
 It looks like this: